-Dr. DiAngelo’s paper on ‘white fragility’ is fraught with broad claims and sweeping generalizations that provoke a skeptical eye to wonder how useful they are in attempting to interpret the behavior of white Americans who are confronted with delicate conversations about race in America.
-Theories and hypotheses about human behavior are notoriously difficult to prove, and the confidence with which Dr. DiAngelo pontificates about the fragility of white Americans confronted with conversations about race is surprising given the inherently precarious nature of social science research.
+Dr. DiAngelo’s paper on ‘white fragility’ has broad claims and sweeping generalizations that cause me to wonder how useful they are in attempting to interpret the behavior of white Americans who are confronted with delicate conversations about race in America.
+Theories and hypotheses about human behavior are notoriously difficult to prove.

 Nonetheless, it seems uncontroversial to say that conversations about race can be uncomfortable.
 Racism is a brutal and ugly fact of American history, and its legacy has not magically evaporated from society.
 It is not simply that a renegade fan in Boston’s Fenway Park recently yelled racial slurs at Baltimore Orioles center fielder Adam Jones, but that race relations are still defined by attitudes and beliefs that reinforce systemic differences in social empowerment and resource allocation between white and black Americans (some basic statistics here expose vast gaps between whites and blacks/Hispanics in terms of median adjusted household income, median household net worth, homeownership rates, poverty rates, unemployment rates, college completion rates, and incarceration rates).
 The specific nature of those beliefs and attitudes, and their causal connection to systemic differences in social empowerment, may be difficult to articulate and test in social science research, but as a general claim, it should not be hard to accept that institutional racism is still a force to be reckoned with.